Contact

 Preparing Your Fabric

 Most quilting fabric is about 40 inches wide.
-Since we have neither the tools nor the space to cut fabric this wide, you going to have to fold your fabric in half to get it to fit the mat and ruler.
+Since we don’t have the tools or space to cut fabric this wide, you'll need to fold your fabric in half to fit the mat and ruler.
 I fold my fabric selvage-to-selvage for this.
-To make sure your cuts are on the grain, make sure to line up the selvages such that if there was a gap between them, they'll be parallel.
-It's annoying to have to "waste" a strip of fabric like on the edge of this piece, but cutting on the grain really does help prevent fraying and stretching when you go to piece later.
+To ensure your cuts are on the grain, line up the selvages so that if there was a gap between them, they would be parallel.
+It's a bit frustrating to "waste" a strip of fabric like at the edge of this piece, but cutting on the grain really helps prevent fraying and stretching when you go to piece later.

 Making the First Cut

 The first cut you make with your rotary cutter is to square up the raw edge.
 Let me start by saying all measurements are made using the grids on your ruler and not your cutting mat.
 I repeat: Measure using your ruler, NOT your cutting mat.
 Cutting mats are marked with less precision than rulers, so that's one reason to use the ruler.
-Also, your fabric is covering the mat, and the rulers are see through.
-So makes sense to use the ruler, right?!
+Also, your fabric covers the mat, and the rulers are see-through.
+So, it makes sense to use the ruler, right?!

-Line up the ruler with the bottom, folded edge of your fabric.
-Doing this will make sure you get straight strips and not strips with a slight "V" to them.
+Align the ruler with the bottom, folded edge of your fabric.
+This will ensure you cut straight strips and avoid strips with a slight "V" shape.

-Once your ruler is lined up, cut off the raw edge of your fabric to square it up.
+Once your ruler is aligned, trim the raw edge of your fabric to straighten it.

 Cutting Your First Strip